 Many of the entries arrive in boxes by post, others are handed in by person, all of which involves a huge undertaking.
 Before I became a member I don't think I realised just how much work is involved in making the exhibition possible.
 Artworks have to be unwrapped, listed, judged and exhibited and all of this work is carried out by the members themselves who give up their time and energies to make it all happen.
 This year we helped at "hand in" day, unpacking precious artworks amidst mountains of bubble wrap, being careful not to miss any of the tiny entries in the process.
 It was both fun and enlightening to take part behind the scenes.

 I was delighted to have sold four paintings at the exhibition, see below.
 All are watercolour; the owl has some additional gilding around the border in gold leaf.

-The little portrait is my grandson George; this is the first time I have entered a portrait.
+The little portrait is our grandson; this is the first time I have entered a portrait.
 This was painted on vellum, another new departure from my familiar watercolour paper.
 Although the exhibition is now closed you can still see the exhibition and some of the award winning paintings on the society's website.
 The most coveted prize is The Gold Memorial Bowl which was won this year by an artist called Raoof Haghighi for his stunning portrait "Linda".
 I think I am correct in believing that this was the artist's very first and only entry to the exhibition which makes it a truly remarkable achievement.
 Many congratulations Raoof and to all the other award winners.
 If you are interested in learning more about the society please click this link.

 It has taken a while to return to my long neglected blog so if you are still out there, thanks for visiting, I hope it was worth the wait!